oxfordroadmap/vis/content/teaching/AI-basics-eg-Git/index.en.md

 💓 Motivate students to learn by doing their own portfolios of PRDs📋, prototypes, and AI agents 🤖!

-Based on my teaching and curriculum-developing experiences in China that features modern web development using <i class="fab fa-github" aria-hidden="true"></i>[GitHub](https://github.com/) and [🤗Hugging Face Hub ](https://huggingface.co/docs/hub/index), I have carefully designed a full foundational course of "Web Development for LLM-Powered Apps" that features building intelligent Apps using LLM.
+Based on my teaching and curriculum-developing experiences in China that features modern web development using <i class="fab fa-github" aria-hidden="true"></i>[GitHub](https://github.com/) and [🤗Hugging Face Hub ](https://huggingface.co/docs/hub/index), I have carefully designed a full foundational course of "Web Development for LLM-Powered Apps" that features building intelligent Apps using LLM, and producing AI agents within 24 weeks.

 It aims to replace or complement CS 101 courses for all disciplines, including management and humanities background.